Arsen Revazov: Literary career

 In 2020, the novel, heavily rewritten, was re-released by Corpus.
 The book received positive reviews from critics.

 At the moment, the writer is working on his next book - the novel "Loneliness-13.
 Metaferons".
 An experimental video book format was chosen for it: the author himself reads the text of the chapters on the camera, and the episodes are published on the You-tube channel, Yandex.Dzene and in online cinemas.
 The book premiered at the non / fiction 2021 exhibition.

 In the future, it is planned to release the novel "Loneliness-13.
 Metaferons" in a traditional print edition.

+Revazov is the founder and editor-in-chief of SilentRoom Journal, an online publication about writing and artificial intelligence.